How AI TMS Improves Tendering and Shipment Tracking

 A dispatcher can spend 40 minutes on the phone just finding a carrier willing to take one load.
 40 minutes that could have been spent doing just about anything else.

-Freight teams have piled on software for planning and tracking over the years, but a lot of the tender-to-delivery work still runs through phone calls and manual data entry.
+Freight teams have added transportation management system (TMS) software for planning and tracking over the years, but a lot of the tender-to-delivery work still runs through phone calls and manual data entry.
 Contracted rates lock in once a year, but spot rates move with market conditions on a near-daily basis.
 Shipment mix also shifts by lane, so a static workflow rarely keeps up.
-That gap between what a transportation management system can do and what a team actually automates is where freight costs and service failures pile up.
+That gap between what a TMS can do and what a team actually automates is where freight costs and service failures pile up.

 This piece breaks down how a modern, AI-powered TMS automates tendering and shipment tracking, and what separates real AI from a feature that just wears the label.